TechAkayy/frameworks-lite-for-pinegrow/README.md

 💻 Pinegrow plugins can be used only with Pinegrow desktop apps like Pinegrow Web Editor or Vue Designer.
 So, this plugin is not for Pinegrow Online or Pinegrow WP Plugin.
 Also, [Vue Designer](https://vuedesigner.com) already includes this feature and more, refer to below [section](#vue-with-pinegrow-or-vue-designer) for further details.

 💙 This plugin is free to use, open-sourced with MIT license.
 Feel free to fork and improve.
 PRs, improvements to documentation, text/video tutorials are welcomed.

+👏 Frameworks via cdn can be used with other Pinegrow Pro features like components, master pages, and also with Wordpress.
+Any contribution to the documentation showcasing such usage are welcomed.

+## Presentation Slides

 I did put together this [presentation](https://techakayy.github.io/frameworks-lite-for-pinegrow/progressive-enhancement-hydration-with-vue-and-beyond.pdf) and hope to develop a course someday (no promises).
 You're welcome to use this presentation as needed to develop your own; I can share the keynote version if you're interested.

-👏 Frameworks via cdn can be used with other Pinegrow Pro features like components, master pages, and also with Wordpress.
-Any contribution to the documentation showcasing such usage are welcomed.

 ## Quick Demo